Graphics-Group/Covid-19-visualizations/README.md

-This is my opinion, but rather than explaining using extenuating circumstances, I think the call to action is that we need to do more to protect our vulneraablities, including packing plants, long-term care, hopsitals.
+This is my opinion, but rather than explaining using extenuating circumstances, I think the call to action is that we need to do more to protect our vulnerablities, including meat-packing plants, long-term care facilities, and hopsitals.
 We *all* have a role to play in reducing the spread.